Teaching Traveling: Welcome, Michael! Tell us about yourself.

 2012: France, Ireland, England, and Wales

-My upcoming tour for 2014 is Germany and Poland, and in 2015 Spain.
+My upcoming tour is Germany and Poland, and then Spain.

 Our Travel Club also takes a trip to Fenway Park each spring and we also seek out unique local restaurants for the kids to try.
 From local eateries to authentic ethnic restaurants the students often have no idea the great places right in their back yard!